 • The study will help to inform future wind power opportunities.
 A wind farm is not currently being proposed.

 The equipment will be stationed at the Desert Knowledge Precinct — to provide a comparison with the existing wind monitoring data from that site — and near the Owen Springs Power Station.
-No wind turbines are being proposed for these locations.
+No wind turbines were used for these locations.
 Site selection for the monitoring equipment considered a range of criteria to ensure the locations were safe, economically sustainable, and environmentally sound.
 These included land tenure and topography, wind speed, distance to the grid, Indigenous heritage sites, visual impact, impact on wildlife, and public acceptance.

 What is SODAR?